Aryanfour5/bitespeed_Assignment/README.md

 # 🧠 BiteSpeed Identity Resolution API

-This is a backend service built for the [BiteSpeed Identity Resolution Challenge](https://bitespeed.in).
+This is a backend service built for the [BiteSpeed Identity Resolution Challenge].
 The API helps unify user identity by linking contacts with the same email or phone number across multiple records.

 ### 🚀 Hosted API: